mendix/docs/content/howto/tutorials/start-with-a-blank-app-1-create-the-app.md

 ---
-title: "Start Your First App Step 1: Create the App"
+title: "Start with a Blank App Step 1: Create the App"
-parent: "start-your-first-app"
+parent: "starter-apps"
-description: "Presents details on how to create and deploy an employee directory app in the Web Modeler."
+description: "Presents details on how to get started with creating an app in the Web Modeler."
 tags: ["build", "app", "developer portal", "web modeler"]
 ---